aspose-ocr/Aspose.OCR-Documentation/java/developer-reference/performance-optimization/fast-recognition/_index.md

 ## Drawbacks

-- This method only supports PNG, JPEG, BMP, GIF, and single-page TIFF images.
 - This recognition method only works with high-quality scans without skew or distortion.
 However, you can [preprocess](/ocr/java/image-preprocessing/) an image before sending it to the OCR engine.
 - Fast recognition cannot be customized with [recognition settings](/ocr/java/settings/).